TERMS & CONDITIONS

 - has been supplied to the Party without restriction by a third party who is under no obligation express, implied or inferred to maintain such information in confidence.

 - Disclosure required by law

-- Nothing in this clause 11 prevents either Party from disclosing Confidential Information belonging to the other Party as required by law, subject to the disclosing Party notifying the other Party immediately if it becomes aware that such a disclosure may be required.
+- Nothing prevents either Party from disclosing Confidential Information belonging to the other Party as required by law, subject to the disclosing Party notifying the other Party immediately if it becomes aware that such a disclosure may be required.